sphinxjp/doc10/docjp/markup/misc.rst

 --------------------

 ..
-  .. directive:: .. sectionauthor:: 名前 <Eメール>
+  .. rst:directive:: .. sectionauthor:: 名前 <Eメール>

-.. directive:: .. sectionauthor:: name <email>
+.. rst:directive:: .. sectionauthor:: name <email>

    ..
 Identifies the author of the current section.
 The argument should include
       the author's name such that it can be used for presentation and email